 I have also been warned to be very careful on the buses.
 Don’t flash money (duh) and don’t take out my cell phone at all.
 That’s a bit of an inconvenience but I get it and certainly don’t want to lose my mobile.

 Traffic here is insane.
-I had speculated about trying to find a bicycle to use, but it’s very uncommon with the heat.
+I had speculated about trying to find a bicycle to use, but it’s very uncomfortable with the heat.
 Plus the fact there are so many motorbikes going on sidewalks and around traffic I do worry about safety.
 Apparently many of those motorbikes are used as taxis and they do circumvent traffic pretty well.
 My Colombian mother, Marcela, and I discussed that this morning and she does not want me to try it.
 I think my U.S. mother might agree.
-But everybody says if you’re in a rush, it’s a good idea.
+But everybody says if you’re in a rush, motorbike taxis are a good idea.
 And cheaper than a real taxi.
 But we’ve already established that real taxis are dirt cheap and there are a couple of buses I will keep taking.
+So now you know more about getting around Cartagena.
 I’ll let you know if I ride one of those motorbikes.
 Just don’t tell Marcela.